muin99/Operation-Jackpot/README.md

 ## Game Concept

 **December, 2025.**
-When history still breathes beneath the soil, a new war is born—not in blood, but in memory.
+When history still breathes beneath the soil, a new war is born not in blood, but in memory.

 In 1971, under moonless skies and guarded rivers, Operation Jackpot was whispered only to the brave.
 A covert strike.
 A handful of fighters.
 The Mukti Bahini moved like shadows, seizing enemy vessels from within occupied waters.
 Steel met silence.
 Fear changed sides.
-It was not just a battle—it was a declaration that resistance could not be drowned.
+It was not just a battle it was a declaration that resistance could not be drowned.

 More than five decades later, that spirit awakens again.

-From the echoes of that historic triumph rises a 2D battle royale, forged in December 2025—chosen not by chance, but by meaning.
+From the echoes of that historic triumph rises a 2D battle royale, forged in December 2025 chosen not by chance, but by meaning.
 Every match is chaos.
 Every landing is a gamble.
 Every survivor carries the weight of those who once fought with nothing but courage and conviction.

 This is not just a game of last standing.
 It is a tribute to defiance.
 A reminder that even the smallest force, when united by purpose, can overturn the impossible.

 The battlefield is unforgiving.
 Alliances shatter.
 Silence kills.
-Victory belongs only to those who adapt, endure, and strike at the perfect moment—just like the operation that inspired it.
+Victory belongs only to those who adapt, endure, and strike at the perfect moment just like the operation that inspired it.

 Operation Jackpot is not about luck.
 It is about timing.